-Astellas Pharma Inc. is seeking approval in the EU for the use of bendamustine as first-line treatment for low-grade NHL.
-Following approval, SymBio plans to file a sNDA in Japan.
+Astellas Pharma Inc. expects to receive approval in the EU for the use of bendamustine as first-line treatment for low-grade NHL in 2H FY12/15.
+Following approval, SymBio plans to file a sNDA in Japan between Q4 FY12/15 and Q1 FY12/16.